The issue explained

-Poverty and social exclusion are closely linked, so the poorest people are often socially excluded, have fewer opportunities for development and their voices go unheard when decisions are made on their behalf.
+Poverty and social exclusion are closely linked - the poorest people are often socially excluded, have fewer opportunities for development and their voices go unheard in decisions made on their behalf.

 This means that often water, hygiene and sanitation services don't serve the needs of the least powerful.
-Disabled and older people are excluded from water points and toilets if they can't easily access them, and women’s needs for safety and privacy are often ignored in the design of services.
+People with disabilities and older people are excluded from water points and toilets if they can't easily access them, and women’s needs for safety and privacy are often ignored in the design of services.